 Since December 2020 NHS Digital has established a daily collection of data from electronic prescription and administration systems.

 This data relating to medicines prescribed and administered to patients is sourced from secondary care NHS trusts in England.
-It's limited to those using electronic prescribing and administration systems (EPMA) supplied by WellSky which overall cover around 9% of the total prescribing activity in secondary care.
+It's limited to those using electronic prescribing and administration systems (ePMA) supplied by CareFlow Medicines Management (CMM), which overall cover around 15% of the total prescribing activity in secondary care.

 An average sized hospital will create around 1,750 new prescriptions daily resulting in 8,000 medicine administrations daily.

-For this phase of the EPMA Project (Phase 2) in-scope Trusts have submitted historical data covering the period from 1 January 2019 up to the day before they commence a daily (weekly in some cases) ongoing provision of data.
-This provides a full year of pre COVID-19 EPMA data (depending on when the EPMA system was implemented).
+In-scope trusts have submitted historical data covering the period from 1 January 2019 up to the day before they commence a daily (weekly in some cases) ongoing provision of data.
+This provides a full year of pre COVID-19 ePMA data (depending on when the ePMA system was implemented).